aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * People like to talk rubbish about the cantilever bed design, but really for a 200mm or 250mm bed it's fine.
 For a 300mm or larger bed, two Z screws and 4 Z rods should be used.
 For a bed larger than 500mm, three Z screws should be used (three points define a plane).
 * It may be better to join multiple Z screws with a belt, instead of using multiple motors.
 If you strongly pull the build platform, you may cause one of dual motors to skip steps and get out of alignment.
 A belt does not have this problem.
 The D-Bot community has many good remixes of dual and triple belted Z screws, eg: [Three lead screws and one nema 17 motor remix for C/D/J-bot by oeyhaga](https://www.thingiverse.com/thing:2185911).
 However, RepRapFirmware (available on Duet3D boards or Arduino Due) has the ability to level the bed using three stepper motors and tilting the plane until a bed probe detects the bed is level.
 * Over 500m bed size the HyperCube starts to become flawed, as linear shafts have a large deflection over long distances, especially heavy steel which must also carry its own weight.
 If you are concerned about this then look up a shaft deflection calculator, calculate the stock deflection, then the deflection resulting from your intended build.
 If your deflection is worse, increase rod size.
 You may be better to use carbon fiber hollow tube or solid rod, even on the Y axis, to avoid deflection due to the rod's own weight.
 * At 500mm+ you should be considering a design that does not use linear shafts.
-Good alternatives are V-slot designs such as the [D-Bot](http://www.thingiverse.com/thing:1001065), or something which uses linear rails like the [FolgerTech FT-5](https://www.folgertech.com/collections/3d-printer-full-kits/products/folger-tech-ft-5-large-scale-3d-printer-kit).
+Good alternatives are V-slot designs such as the [D-Bot](http://www.thingiverse.com/thing:1001065), or something which uses linear rails like the [Voron V2](https://github.com/mzbotreprap/VORON) or [FolgerTech FT-5](https://www.folgertech.com/collections/3d-printer-full-kits/products/folger-tech-ft-5-large-scale-3d-printer-kit).
 * If you want to build a printer over 1000mm, forget raising-bed designs altogether, as a glass or alloy bed is too heavy to move easily.
-You should build a fixed-bed raising-gantry printer like the [Sub33D by sschm9](https://www.thingiverse.com/thing:1977727), or the [V24 by russiancatfood](https://www.reddit.com/r/voroncorexy/comments/6e6577/v24_aka_the_last_5_months_of_every_spare_second/) (creator of the Voron), or [this large printer by Shane Hooper](https://www.facebook.com/groups/cncbuilddesign/permalink/1573209072692391/).
+You should build a fixed-bed raising-gantry printer like the [Sub33D by sschm9](https://www.thingiverse.com/thing:1977727), or the [Voron V2](https://github.com/mzbotreprap/VORON), or [this large printer by Shane Hooper](https://www.facebook.com/groups/cncbuilddesign/permalink/1573209072692391/).

 ### Parts

 * Corners - I found the Suleve corners on the BOM to be rubbish.
 Of the 5 bags I bought, 3 bags were so badly made they were useless.
-Here is a printable internal corner bracket of the same 20x20x17 dimensions: [20mm Suleve Corner for 2020 Extrusion (HyperCube) by superjamie](https://www.thingiverse.com/thing:2379295)
+Here is a printable internal corner bracket of the same 20x20x17 dimensions: [20mm Suleve Corner for 2020 Extrusion (HyperCube) by superjamie](https://www.thingiverse.com/thing:2379295).
+Users suggest printing this in an inflexible filament like PLA or PC instead of a more flexible filament like PETG or ABS.
 * Nuts - Likewise I found the T-nuts specified on the BOM to be poor quality.
 Many needed to be filed down on the curve where they are supposed to rotate, or on the top edge furthest from the curve.
 5% to 10% of the nuts were just too thick to fit in the extrusion slot or were drilled and tapped at an angle and had to be thrown away.
 Order at least one extra bag of nuts.
+* Screws - The M5x8mm screws are only used to fasten the Suleve corners to the frame.
+The M5x10mm screws are used for all printed components, as the printed components are thicker.
+Recommended to order at least one extra bag of M5x10 if you're the kind of person who likes to tinker and add stuff to their printer.
 * Carbon fiber tube/rod - Many on the HyperCube Facebook group have purchased their extrusion from [HaoZhong Carbon Fiber on eBay](https://stores.ebay.com/HaoZhong-Carbon-Fiber-Tube).
 The size is not always guaranteed exact, and varies from 9.95mm to 10.15mm, but the variance within a single tube is less than 0.01mm so is good for plastic/polymer bushings.
 You can buy 10x8mm tube, or 10x6mm tube (better), or solid 10mm rod (maybe better for larger builds).
 Look down the categories on their eBay store as they sometimes have different shipping deals to different areas: https://stores.ebay.com/HaoZhong-Carbon-Fiber-Tube
+* **Carbon fiber safety note** - The sharp tiny fragments made by abrading carbon fiber are inert and easily inhaled.
+In extreme cases, they stick in your lungs forever and cause long-term scarring, just like asbestos.
+If you are cutting CF yourself: Do it outside.
+Wear a disposable respirator.
+Wear disposable gloves.
+Tape over the cut, then and cut through the tape.
+Vacuum well afterwards and empty the vac immediately.
+Don't sand or grind as this creates much finer particles than a hacksaw does.
 * Imperial rods - If you're in a place where getting 10mm metric rod for the X axis is difficult, there are several remixes on Thingiverse of X carriages and XY joiners and holders which suit 3/8" (9.525mm) rod or 8mm rod, both of which are more readily available, at least in the USA.
+* Print settings - For your printer parts, you want at least 3 perimeters, at least 6 top and bottom layers, at least 25% infill.
+I print at 4 perimeters, 8 top/bottom layers, and 50% infill.
+Any more than 75% infill is pointless.
+You may wish to print mechanical parts a tiny bit (from 2C up to 10C) hotter than your "visual best" settings to encourage better layer adhesion, but not so much it ruins bridges or screw holes.

 ### Tools